kawashinji/atlassian-connect-js/README.md

 Atlassian Connect JS
 ===

-The javascript library which backs [Atlassian Connect](http://connect.atlassian.com/).
+The javascript API for [Atlassian Connect](http://connect.atlassian.com/).
 This is the README for version 3.0, which is the current version in use by Connect for JIRA and Confluence.

 Requirements
 ------------
-- Java 1.7 - for building the soy templates.
-- Node 0.10
+- Node.js 0.10
-- NPM

 Installation